Raghav Chadha

-Raghav Chadha is an Indian politician and a member of the Aam Aadmi Party, who is serving as a Member of Parliament in the Rajya Sabha, the upper house of Indian parliament.
-He was elected to the Rajya Sabha by the Punjab Legislative Assembly in 2022.
-He served as the former Vice Chairman of the Delhi Jal Board and a Member of the Delhi Legislative Assembly from the Rajendra Nagar constituency from 2020 till 2022.
-He is also a working chartered accountant.
+Raghav Chadha (born 11 November 1988) is an Indian politician and chartered accountant who serves as a Member of Parliament in the Rajya Sabha since 2022.
+He served as a Member of the Legislative Assembly (MLA) from the Rajinder Nagar constituency in Delhi from 2020 to 2022.
+Formerly an outspoken member of the Aam Aadmi Party from 2012 to 2026, Chadha defected to the Bharatiya Janata Party (BJP) in April 2026.

 Early life

-Born on 11 November 1988 in New Delhi, Chadha received his school education from Modern School (New Delhi) and graduated from University of Delhi (DU).
-He then pursued Chartered Accountancy from the Institute of Chartered Accountants of India.
-In his early career he worked with accountancy firms including Deloitte, and Grant Thornton.
+Born on 11 November 1988 in Central Delhi, Chadha attended Modern School in New Delhi and earned his bachelor's degree in commerce from the University of Delhi in 2009.
+He then pursued Chartered Accountancy from the Institute of Chartered Accountants of India in 2011.
+In his early career, he worked with accountancy firms such as Deloitte and Grant Thornton.

 Political career

-Chadha has been a part of the Aam Aadmi Party since its inception.
-Arvind Kejriwal encouraged him in drafting the Delhi Lokpal Bill in 2012, which was also his first political task.
-He established himself as the AAP's TV face and also became the youngest national spokesperson of the AAP and one of the youngest across parties.
+Chadha served as a founding member of the Aam Aadmi Party since its inception.
+Arvind Kejriwal encouraged him in drafting the Delhi Lokpal Bill in 2012, which constituted his maiden political endeavour.
+He established himself as the AAP's face on television and also became the youngest national spokesperson of the AAP and one of the youngest across parties.

-When AAP won the 2015 Delhi Legislative Assembly election with a majority, Chadha, at the age of 26 was appointed AAP's national treasurer.
-In April 2018, the then Union Minister of Home Affairs, Rajnath Singh, terminated his appointment as an advisor to Manish Sisodia along with 9 other advisors.
+When AAP won the 2015 Delhi Legislative Assembly election with a majority, Chadha, at the age of 26, was appointed AAP's national treasurer.
+In April 2018, the then Union Minister of Home Affairs, Rajnath Singh, whose party BJP is a staunch adversary of Chadha's AAP, terminated his appointment as an advisor to Manish Sisodia, along with that of 9 other advisors.

-Lok Sabha Election
+2019 Lok Sabha election

 In 2019, Chadha contested from the South Delhi Lok Sabha constituency for the 2019 Lok Sabha elections.
-He lost in the elections to the BJP candidate, Ramesh Bidhuri.
-Since the 1980s, South Delhi has been a BJP stronghold and represented by stalwarts like Madan Lal Khurana, Vijay Kumar Malhotra, Sushma Swaraj and Ramesh Bidhuri as well as Balraj Madhok of Bharatiya Jana Sangh, the ideological and political predecessor of BJP.
+He conceded victory to the BJP candidate Ramesh Bidhuri.
+Since the 1980s, South Delhi has been a BJP stronghold and represented by individuals like Madan Lal Khurana, Vijay Kumar Malhotra, Sushma Swaraj and Ramesh Bidhuri as well as Balraj Madhok of the Bharatiya Jana Sangh, the ideological and political predecessor of BJP.

-In 2020, as a leader of AAP, Chadha was appointed AAP Punjab co-in-charge for the Punjab Legislative Assembly election in 2022, playing a crucial role in the party's eventual landslide victory, where AAP won 92 out of 117 seats.
+In 2020, as a leader of AAP, Chadha was appointed AAP Punjab co-in-charge for the then-upcoming Punjab Legislative Assembly election in 2022, playing a crucial role in the party's eventual landslide victory in which it won 92 out of 117 seats.

-MLA in Delhi Vidhan Sabha
+MLA in the Delhi Legislative Assembly

-In February 2020, Chadha contested from Rajendra Nagar in the 2020 Delhi Legislative Assembly election and won against BJP's candidate RP Singh with a margin of 20,058 votes.
-He polled a massive 57.06% of the total votes.
-Following the elections, he was appointed vice-chairman of the Delhi Jal Board (DJB) and where he focused on providing clean, 24x7 piped water supply and cleaning the Yamuna River, significantly improving Delhi's water management systems.
+In February 2020, Chadha contested from Rajinder Nagar in the 2020 Delhi Legislative Assembly election and won against BJP candidate RP Singh with a margin of 20,058 votes, polling 57.06% of the total votes.